How to Organize Paper Clutter

 Create paper-free zones.

 Regardless of what fantastic method you put into place, you’re bound to drop a piece of paper somewhere when you’re in a hurry.
 Tell yourself right off the bat that there are certain areas this is simply not allowed to happen.
-In the past, my dining room table often become a drop zone, making my otherwise (semi) clean home look disheveled.
+In the past, my dining room table often became a drop zone, making my otherwise (semi) clean home look disheveled.
 My new rule is no paper clutter on the table or in the living room.
 At least this way, I always feel ready for company and always have room to eat and play with my kids.

 Deal with it right away.